 1997 - Michael Owen netted the only goal of the game as we beat Coventry City at Anfield.

 1977 - We also faced the Sky Blues, with Jimmy Case and Kenny Dalglish on target as we won a League Cup Fourth Round replay 2-0 at Highfield Road.

 2001 – Dutch centre-half Sepp van den Berg was born in Zwolle.
-He signed from PEC Zwolle for an initial £1.3m last June, so far making two senior appearances, both in the League Cup.
+He signed from PEC Zwolle for an initial £1.3m in June 2019, so far making four senior appearances, all in cup competitions.

 1972 - Ex-reserves midfielder Kevin Lampkin was born in Liverpool.
 He signed professional terms at Anfield in May 1991, but failed to break into the first team.
 He went on to play League football with Huddersfield Town and Mansfield Town.